-Kyle Christie joined CP24 – Toronto’s Breaking News in April 2011 as an Anchor and Remote Host.
-Christie is also the Host of AUTO SHOP Sunday's at 8 p.m.
-ET on CP24.
+Kyle Christie joined CP24 – Toronto’s Breaking News - in April 2011 as an anchor and remote host.
+Christie anchors CP24 LIVE at 10-11:30 p.m.
+ET weeknights with Jee Yun Lee.

-In 2010, Christie was honoured by the Radio Television News Directors Association (RTNDA) for an in-depth investigative feature on private surveillance cameras in long-term care facilities.
-Other career highlights for him are carrying the Olympic Torch in Tavistock, Ontario for the Vancouver 2010 Olympic Winter Games and skydiving with the Canadian Forces Skyhawks Parachute Team.
+In 2011, Christie’s CTV Kitchener coverage of the Listowel firefighter’s tragedy was awarded the RTDNA’s Edward R. Murrow Award for “overall excellence and best newscast.”
+In 2010, he was honoured by the RTDNA for an in-depth investigative feature on private surveillance cameras in long-term care facilities.
+Other career highlights include carrying the Olympic Torch in Tavistock, ON for the Vancouver 2010 Olympic Winter Games and skydiving with the Canadian Forces Skyhawks Parachute Team.

-Before embarking on a journalism career, he was a Talent Agent in Toronto casting major motion pictures such as Chicago, Cinderella Man and X-Men.
+Before embarking on a journalism career, Christie was a Talent Agent in Toronto, casting major motion pictures such as Chicago, Cinderella Man and X-Men.